Principles, Relevance, and Importance of Microbiology in Nursing

 Patient Safety

 Understanding microbiology principles can help nurses prevent the spread of infections in healthcare settings, ensuring the safety of their patients.
 The mode of infection transmission is another crucial aspect of microbiology that nurses must understand.
-For instance, diseases such as tuberculosis can spread through contact, air, droplets, contaminated food and drink, sexual contact, arthropod bites, contaminated blood transfusions, etc. Nurses’ awareness of how pathogens enter and leave the body and spread from person to person help them to take appropriate measures to prevent the spread of infection.
+For instance, diseases such as tuberculosis can spread through contact, air, droplets, contaminated food and drink, sexual contact, arthropod bites, contaminated blood transfusions, etc. Nurses’ awareness of how pathogens enter and leave the body and spread from person to person helps them to take appropriate measures to prevent the spread of infection.
 For instance, negative pressure rooms can help patients suffering from tuberculosis.

 Public Health